-With a career spanning over 25 years’, successfully representing a wide range of clients in complex and high profile cases, the Managing Partner Jeff Eberhard is a recognizable and reputable force within the industry.
+With a career spanning over 30 years, successfully representing a wide range of clients in complex and high profile cases, Managing Partner Jeff Eberhard is a recognizable and reputable force within the industry.

 In Shields v.
 Enterprise Leasing Company, Jeff established new law in that a self-insured rental car company does have to provide liability insurance to a renter.
-In Shields, the renter had rejected all insurance products and was later involved in an accident.
-The renter subsequently brought claims against Enterprise to determine insurance coverage and also sought Bad Faith and Consumer Protection Act claims.
 The court ultimately held in Shields that the Financial Responsibility Act did not require a self-insured rental car company to provide minimum third-party liability coverage.
-Because there was a reasonable basis to deny insurance coverage to the renter, the trial court also properly dismissed the Bad Faith and CPA claims.
+The trial court also properly dismissed the Bad Faith and Consumer Protection Act claims.

 Publications & Thought Leadership

 Jeff prepares and delivers a number of presentations on civil litigation and professional liability defense matters for various insurance companies and trade organizations including multiple presentations at the national CLM and PLRB Conferences.
 Jeff serves as the editor of the firm’s Claims Executive Reporter - a weekly periodical that provides claims professionals with updates and reviews of new and significant case law that affect claims in Oregon and Washington.